c7g8hc/YourFritz/md.md

 }

 variable "subnet_ids" {
-  description = "The list of Subnet IDs where the EC2 instances will be deployed." type        = list(string)
+  description = "The list of Subnet IDs where the DocumentDB cluster will be deployed." type        = list(string)
 }